 Why disable multiplane overlay in Windows

-If you have been having problems with your display while using Windows for example stuttering or flickering, then disabling the MPO support can sometimes help resolves these problems.
-Then you will need to wait until a new driver or Windows update is released for your graphics card that resolves the problem.
+If you have been having problems with your display while using Windows for example stuttering or flickering, then disabling the MPO support can sometimes help resolve these problems.

 How to disable MPO in Windows